obviateio/okta-node/README.md

 - You should also check the resp property for an errorCode property - which is the error returned by Okta.
 - Some actions will return HTTP Status 204 - No Content.
 These will not have a resp property.

-Paginated requests are encouraged where available; this API will automatically detect and advance through all the data from a paginated request, calling the callback with each page.
+Paginated requests are encouraged where available; this API will automatically detect and give you the option to follow through all the data from a paginated request with the flag followLink, calling the callback with each page.
-Pagintated responses will be returned in the following format:
+If followLink is set to true or ommitted, pagintated responses will automatically send all the paginated requests.
+The responses will be in the following format :
 ```JSON
 {
     success: true,